-The Deputy Chief Executive / Group Director - Finance, Digital and Frontline Services supported by the Investment and Administration Advisory Panel will ensure that one or more Investment Managers are appointed who are authorised under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 to manage the assets of the Fund.
+The Director of Finance and Digital Services supported by the Investment and Administration Advisory Panel will ensure that one or more Investment Managers are appointed who are authorised under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 to manage the assets of the Fund.
 Contracts / mandates are in place giving instructions to the Managers as to how the investment portfolio is to be managed.

-The Pension Fund Committee having taken account of advice from the Deputy Chief Executive / Group Director - Finance, Digital and Frontline Services may give specific directions as to the strategic asset allocations and will ensure the suitability of assets in relation to the needs of the Fund.
+The Pension Fund Committee having taken account of advice from the Director of Finance and Digital Services may give specific directions as to the strategic asset allocations and will ensure the suitability of assets in relation to the needs of the Fund.
 The Investment Managers (each of which will have a benchmark and target to reflect their mandate) will be given full discretion over the choice of individual stocks and will be expected to maintain a diversified portfolio within the restrictions specified in each mandate.